Travis CI: Company

 The company is headquartered in Berlin, Germany, and was founded in 2011.
 In 2012 the project experienced significant growth and launched a crowd funding campaign to fund further development which was sponsored by dozens of technology companies.

 In January 2019, it was announced that the company had been acquired by Idera, Inc.

 In March 2019, Travis CI infrastructure suffered a massive outage from March 27 to March 29.

 In March 2020, Travis CI introduced 'The Cookbook' written by Montana Mendy with tutorials for common use cases.

 In November 2020, Travis CI announced the shutdown of travis-ci.org by December 31, 2020, with all existing and new accounts migrating to travis-ci.com.
 Despite the official pledge to keep "open source accounts completely free under travis-ci.com", open-source projects report that their build jobs stalled.
-According to users posting on the official forum, accounts are limited to a one-time gift of 10,000 credits (as opposed to a recurring monthly allowance).
+Travis CI is no longer free for open source accounts.
+Travis CI only offers non-renewable sign-on bonus of "10K credits to use over a 30 day period" meant for evaluation of the paid features.